MetaMask/metamask-mobile/app/component-library/components/PickerAccount/README.md

-# PickerItem
+# PickerAccount

-PickerItem is a wrapper component used for providing a dropdown icon next to wrapped content.
+PickerAccount is a component used for accessing account selection.

 ## Props